ligadata-mkhalawi/Kamanja/trunk/docs/source/ligapedia/g-m/messages.rst

 to add, remove, update, etc. the message definition to the metadata for the cluster.

-See also:
+For more information:

 - :ref:`message definition<message-def-config-ref>` gives details
   about the format of the JSON file that defines a message.

 - :ref:`kamanja<kamanja-command-ref>` reference page
-  gives details about the commands used to manage message definitions.
+  gives details about the commands used to add, remove, update, and get  message definitions.

+- :ref:`java-scala-guide-message-container`